mikecheninoulu/MMLA_realtime_visualization/README.md

 ### step two

-use unity to open the project from Visualization demo folder
+Use Unity to open the project from Visualization demo folder

 build and run the project by press cmd+B